Suffering

 It’s called the Feeling Aggregate because our present feelings are shaped by past accumulated experiences.
 Through lifetimes of craving, aversion, and choices rooted in ignorance, we have built up what might be called a "volitional memory", our "karma".
 This memory influences how we interpret the same sights, sounds, or thoughts differently from others.

-So, the Feeling Aggregate is not just about what’s happening now, it’s also a reflection of the intentions, habits, and tendencies that have been conditioned over time.
+So, the Feeling Aggregate is not just about present experience, it’s also a reflection of the intentions, habits, and tendencies that have been conditioned over time.
 Our feelings are not random.
 They arise because certain conditions, internal and external, meet in a particular moment.
 And crucially, they condition what comes next: whether we crave more, resist what is, or fall into delusion.

 This is why feelings are so central in the arising of suffering.